el-fuego/grunt-concat-properties/README.md

 # grunt-concat-properties

-> Grunt plugin for concating JavaScript models methods from many files
+> Grunt plugin for concating JavaScript models methods or attributes from many files

 ### Usage Examples